ELASTIC MIND

 Antonym of lamb : wolf

-She is presently represented by Le Casting Parisien.
+She currently resides in Chicago and is represented by Le Casting Parisien.